If you had your wishes ignored,

 prefers to not have an assistant present, a sign that reads

-"Physician Only - MA's Do Not Enter" is placed on
+"Physician Only - MA's Do Not Enter"

-to all patients (this has always been our policy).
+be offered to all patients (this has always been our policy).

 Thank you again for your correspondence.
 If you choose not